-- As the Application for Charter Renewal looks both backward and forward in time, the Executive Summary should articulate how and to what extent the vision, design, and implementation of the charter's current program has proven effective in improving student achievement, and what changes, if any, the education corporation envisions if the SUNY Trustees renew the charter. - Share the charter's story of the current charter term.
+- As the Application for Charter Renewal looks both backward and forward in time, the Executive Summary should articulate how and to what extent the vision, design, and implementation of the current program has proven effective in improving student achievement, and what changes, if any, the education corporation envisions if the SUNY Trustees renew the charter. - Share the stories of each charter from the current charter term.
 The Institute puts more weight on a discussion of the processes that the education corporation took to remedy specific leadership, organizational, or programmatic deficiencies, rather than simply promoting a claim of current effectiveness.
 Such a discussion shows the resilience and depth of the organization and its ability to address future challenges.
-The description would further benefit from an explicit link between the organizational issues and student performance before the education corporation undertook corrective action and the resulting change in performance. - This section should cover the charter's record of improving student learning and achievement and all aspects of the education corporation's operation (e.g., governance, financial stability, plans for the next charter term). - Include a section to highlight noteworthy information about the charter during its current charter term.
+The description would further benefit from an explicit link between the organizational issues and student performance before the education corporation undertook corrective action and the resulting change in performance. - While the focus of the Executive Summary must be the charter's record of improving student learning and achievement, this section should cover all aspects of the education corporation's operation (e.g., governance, financial stability, plans for the next charter term). - This section should cover the charter's record of improving student learning and achievement and all aspects of the education corporation's operation (e.g., governance, financial stability, plans for the next charter term). - Include a section to highlight noteworthy information about the charter during its current charter term.
 These can include activities, awards, or events that are superlative and unique to the school.
 Some examples the Institute reported in the past include championships in sports, debate, and chess; national recognition for a program (e.g. National Blue Ribbon); events in the news, etc. - The Executive Summary must not exceed 15 pages in length.